scrapinghub/web-poet/docs/advanced/page-params.rst

         def parse_product_urls(response: web_poet.HttpResponse):
             return response.css("#main .products a.link ::attr(href)").getall()

-From the example above, we can see how :class:`~.Meta` is able to arbitrarily limit the pagination behavior by passing an optional **max_pages** info.
-Take note that a ``default_max_pages`` value is also present in the Page Object in case the :class:`~.Meta` instance did not provide it.
+From the example above, we can see how :class:`~.PageParams` is able to arbitrarily limit the pagination behavior by passing an optional **max_pages** info.
+Take note that a ``default_max_pages`` value is also present in the Page Object in case the :class:`~.PageParams` instance did not provide it.